AAFC-BICoE/dina-ui/README.md

 React based user interface for SeqDB.

 ## Required
-* NPM
 * NodeJS
+* Yarn

 ## Install the Package

-Install dependencies for the parent package and sub-packages using the following npm command:
+Install dependencies for the parent package and sub-packages using the following yarn command:

-`npm install`
+`yarn`